Everest Base Camp Trek with Helicopter Return - 10 Days

 • We also make sure that the guides have good spoken English and can communicate fluently with both trekkers and the locals.

-• Global Adventure Trekking team properly checks all the required permits for the trekkers to go for the Everest Base Camp Trek with Helicopter return.
+• Global Adventure Trekking team properly checks all the required permits for the trekkers to go for the Everest Base Camp Trek with helicopter return.

 • Proper and detailed instructions are provided to the trekkers before commencing the journey.